Feathers fly around this 15 metre-long tank installed by Japanese designer Tokujin Yoshioka at the Mori Art Museum in Tokyo.

 The theme of the exhibition is to rethink the Japanese perception of nature, which is to question how the unconscious power to sense the nature and the value of nature in Japan would affect the contemporary art and design.

-I do not really know about the value of nature in Japan, but what I would like to do is not to reproduce the nature but to know how human senses function when experiencing nature.
+I do not really know about the value of nature in Japan, but what I would like todo is not to reproduce the nature but to know how human senses function when experiencing nature.

 The most beautiful things I believe in this world is what is irreproducible, accidentally born, and disorder that cannot be understood by the theory.
 I believe the nature is the ultimate beauty in this world.

 The sunlight, soft breeze, and the harmony that leaves create, the variety of the essence in the nature touches our emotions.
-I intend not to reproduce them, but to pick the element that inspires our heart and integrate it into the deign.
+I intend not to reproduce them, but to pick the element that inspires our heart and integrate it into the design.

 Sensing Nature